xypwn/go-musicbot/README.md

 ## Notes

 - youtube-dl might cause some problems with certain Unicode characters if the locale isn't configured correctly (messages like "Adding 0 tracks to queue." may arise).
+Quick fix: `sudo sh -c "echo 'LC_ALL=\"en_US.UTF-8\"' >> /etc/environment"`.

 ## Setup